836292315/mygit/readme.txt

-Creading a new branch is quick. my git about something.
+Creading a new branch is quick $simple. my git about something.